Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Conclusion

 \section{Conclusion}

 We presented, Ub4D, a method of a new class for 3D reconstruction of deformable scenes from a single RGB camera.
 It represents the scene as a learned static canonical volume with an implicit surface.
 A bending network warping the frames into this canonical volume accounts for the scene deformation.
-Our scene flow loss improves the reconstruction accuracy and robustness in the case of large deformations.
-The qualitative and quantitative comparisons to different method types show that our approach is a clear step towards dense and deformable tracking of general and largely deforming scenes solely using a single RGB camera.
-We hope to see more work in this direction in the future.
+Our optional scene flow loss improves the reconstruction accuracy and robustness in the case of large deformations given a coarse proxy geometry.
+The qualitative and quantitative comparisons to different method types show that our approach is a clear step towards dense and deformable tracking of general and largely deforming scenes using a single RGB camera.